inspire4ward.com

 Finding your purpose doesn’t have to be a big, intimidating process.
 Think of it as just figuring out what truly matters to you and how you want to use your unique strengths to make a difference.
 Let’s break it down in the simplest way possible.

-Think About What Really Matters to You
+Think About What Matters to You

 Purpose often connects to our core values—the things we care about deeply.
 What issues or ideas make you feel something strong?
 Maybe you care about helping people, protecting the environment, or creating things that inspire others.
 When you think about these, notice how they make you feel.
 That’s your purpose starting to reveal itself, bit by bit.